Beata Poźniak: Voiceover work

 Poźniak narrated the bestseller, The Winter Palace: A Novel of Catherine the Great, a 19-hour audiobook for Random House, where she made use of her European background in bringing to life the 78 characters and their colorful accents.
 After embodying one of the most intriguing women in history, she read another 19 hour story of the Empress of the Night: A Novel of Catherine the Great.
 This was followed by a teen romance/adventure/sci-fi thriller, "The Illuminae Files", by Amie Kaufman and Jay Kristoff, which won an Audie Award.
 After that, she co-narrated "The Tsar of Love and Techno" by Anthony Marra which was selected in the Top 5 Best Audiobooks of the year by The Washington Post.
 As a producer and narrator she takes on "Libretto for the Desert – Poetry Dedicated to the Victims of Genocide and War" a project that acknowledges the universality of loss, persecution, and intolerance.
 Poźniak received the 2019 Earphones Award for the best read audiobook Drive Your Plow Over the Bones of the Dead written by Nobel Prize Winner Olga Tokarczuk.
 In the video game world, she voiced Skarlet, the Blood Queen in Mortal Kombat 11.
 She also narrated documentaries such as, "The Officer's Wife" about the mass murder of Polish officers in the Katyn forest and co-narrated Freedom from Despair, a film about communism, which won several Awards and received an honorable mention in the US Congress.
 She narrated the 2020 novel Light in Hidden Places by Sharon Cameron, based on the true story of Stefania Podgorska, a Polish Catholic teenager who hid 13 Jewish persons during World War 2.

 Theatre and performance art

-Seeking a new voice for herself in a uniquely contemporary style that declares "anything is possible," she founded Theater Discordia.
+Seeking a new voice for herself in a contemporary style that declares "anything is possible," she founded Theater Discordia.
 Creating performance-art pieces that have been part of the L.A.
 Theatre Festival, and the L.A.
 Poetry Festival, she directed and wrote "Poeticus Umbilicus", "Poetry Discordia", "Return of Umbilicus", "We & They" and "Changing Flags."
 Her Theater Discordia evolved, with the participation of Peter Sellars, into a celebrated venue for experimental theater works.